Thomas Doty - Storyteller, Author, Teacher

 This is enough banter for me.
 I turn and gaze out the window.

-I notice that the river flows faster as we travel downstream.
-The landscape whirs by at highway speeds, even though the bus gets tired and has to rest at every doughnut shop in every small town.
-At the mouth of the river, the bus turns right and heads up the Pacific coast.
+The Rogue River appears to flow faster as we travel downstream.
+The landscape whirs by at highway speeds, even though the bus gets tired and stops to rest at every doughnut shop in every small town.
+River and highway part ways and the bus lumbers over the Coast Range.
+Several miles south of the mouth of the river, the bus turns right and heads up the Pacific coast.
 I imagine the ocean just a few feet away.
 I feel a sense of floating north as the waves caress the edge of the highway, sometimes leaping inland and lapping the wheels of the bus.

 Coyote watches me.
 He knows the shape of my eyes as I slip into a daydream.